nataliapavlasek16/blameless-optimal-control/README.md

 # README

-This repository contains tha blamelessly optimal control algorithm.
+This repository contains the blamelessly optimal control algorithm.

 **Papers**
 To come